 While California employers are generally not required to offer their workers severance pay, there are many reasons why both parties might benefit from such an agreement.

-Severance Agreement California: The Basics
+California Severance Agreement California: The Basics

-Severance agreements may be signed when an employee is first hired or they may be signed at the time an employee is being terminated.
+Severance agreements may be signed when an employee is first hired, or they may be signed at the time an employee is terminated.

-In return, employees are typically required to give up their ability to bring a lawsuit for wrongful termination.
+In return, employees are often required to give up their ability to bring a wrongful termination lawsuit.

 Most California Employees are Not Guaranteed Severance Pay

-It is crucial that California workers understand why employers offer severance packages at all: companies get a benefit in return for offering severance pay.
+It is crucial that California workers understand why employers offer severance packages at all.
+Companies get a benefit in return for offering severance pay.

 Most importantly, the terminated employee will typically release all potential claims against the company.

-Severance Agreements Can Be Negotiated
+Severance Pay Agreements in California Can Be Negotiated

-Before signing a severance pay agreement, employees should be certain that they are receiving fair benefits and that they understand the full extent of their rights and their obligations under the deal.
+Before signing a severance pay agreement in California, employees should be certain that they are receiving fair benefits.
+They should also make sure that they understand the full extent of their rights and their obligations under the deal.